How to Make a Consistent Profit on Service Work

 3. Use flat rate service pricing

 Using flat rate pricing ensures you’re making the most money on your best technicians.
 This is crucial for a lot of reasons (check out this video for further explanation).
 It also makes sure you’re charging a fair price for the customer, AND for you.
-Along with that, you have to make sure that your flat rate price is based on an hourly rate that covers all your overhead.
+Along with that, you have to make sure that your flat rate price is based on an hourly rate that covers all your overhead while still turning a profit.

 This guest blog was written by Anastasia Harold, Coolfront Affiliate Manager, Western States